How to Solve Tile Crosswords

 There will occasionally be an extra line inside a cell.
 In cases like this, the extra line serves as a cell divider.
 If an answer were to cross the line while reading across or down, then the letter in that cell is used an extra time.
 In the example puzzle, the E is used once in the word STREW but twice in the word TREE.

 It is usually necessary to solve a few clues before placing answers in the grid.
 As an additional hint, some tile crosswords will show numbers outside of the grid to confirm the length of the entry or entries for that row or column.
 A cell that spans multiple words may be a good entry point to solving the puzzle, since it usually will contain a common letter.
 Work back and forth between the grid and the clues while using the letter patterns to complete the puzzle

-If you get stuck, don’t forget you can get hints by tapping on the light bulb icon.
+If you get stuck, don’t forget you can get hints by tapping on the icon.
 You have the option to reveal any cell and also to clear errors.
 It’s not cheating to ask for a hint — the goal is to have fun, so if asking for a hint increases your enjoyment, feel free.